codinggita/lpu_mern_2024/README.md

 # lpu_mern_2024

-This repository is to explain fork in github
+This repository is to explain pull requests